 The official Google Maps app has been updated again, this time with a major addition to Latitude - check-ins.
 Just as Hotpot seemed to be a Yelp-killer, Google must now have Foursquare in its sights, because Latitude's check-ins have a few major advantages over Foursquare and its competitors.

 Latitude will notify you when it recognizes your location, giving you the option to check-in wherever you are.
 However, you can also set up automatic check-ins for only the places you want, an incredibly convenient feature that still covers any privacy concerns.
-Whether you check-in manually or automatically, you will be checked-out once you leave (another feature Foursquare users have been asking for).
 Read More

 Tunerfish, which dubs itself "a social discovery engine for TV, movies, and online video," released version 1.0 of its Android app to the Market today.